-You can launch the native Microsoft Remote Desktop Connection client from within Remote Utilities and connect to a remote computer using the RDP protocol.
-If the remote PC is not directly accessible by its IP address, you can connect using the "Internet ID" connection as transport.
-Learn more about RDP-over-ID.
+Use the RDP mode to run the native Microsoft Remote Desktop Connection client from within Remote Utilities and connect to a remote computer via the RDP protocol.

-Starting RDP session
+Start RDP session

 Edit RDP connection properties